Skip to main content

 Abbey | Deputy Operations Coordinator

-• Deliver 121 sessions with all Venturer Managers aimed at personal development
+• Deliver 121 sessions with all Venturer Managers aimed at personal development.

-• Support PCs to manage behavioural concerns and support management of code of conduct breaches or performance issues
+• Support PCs to manage behavioural concerns and support management of code of conduct breaches or performance issues.

-• Ensure activities are conducted in line with relevant risk assessments code of conduct, and safety guidance and escalate accordingly
+• Ensure activities are conducted in line with relevant risk assessments code of conduct, and safety guidance and escalate accordingly.

-• Act as daily link between Raleigh Office and project teams, providing general support and escalating to staff where required
+• Act as daily link between Raleigh Office and project teams, providing general support and escalating to staff where required.

 • Work with operations staff Plan & deliver quality training sessions catering for a diverse range of learning styles and needs.

-• Provide support to project teams in managing day to day and more serious incidents & escalate incidents in line with incident management pathway
+• Provide support to project teams in managing day to day and more serious incidents & escalate incidents in line with incident management pathway.

-• Develop strong leadership and management skills
+• Develop strong leadership and management skills.

-• International incident management experience
+• International incident management experience.

-• Work closely with an international staff team
+• Work closely with an international staff team.

-• Work alongside our operations staff to develop Expedition operations and logistics experience
+• Work alongside our operations staff to develop Expedition operations and logistics experience.

-• Support young people to develop core skills on the adventure of a life time
+• Support young people to develop core skills on the adventure of a life time.

-Essential skills and qualifications
+Essential skills

 • Previous experience with Raleigh International at Venturer Manager level or above, or able to demonstrate relevant experience and transferable skills from other previous roles